© Crown copyright 2021

 Useful resources and external organisations

-- Information Commissioner’s Office - there are a number of different organisations that schools can approach if they require further advice on complaints handling.
+There are a number of different organisations that schools can approach if they require further advice on complaints handling.
 However, some of these organisations charge schools a fee to access information and advice.

 - Governance handbook